melodicore/dfxtools/invalidation/README.md

 ## ObservableObserver

-`ObservableObserver` is an interface that extends both `Observable` and `Observer`. `CyclicAwareSet` can only detect cyclic dependencies when all the elements in the cycle implement both interfaces, so this is the interface that should be implemented whenever a class is both observable and an observer. `AbstractObservableObserver` is an abstract implementation of this interface that populates both `observers` and `propertyHandler`.
+`ObservableObserver` is an interface that extends both `Observable` and `Observer` and overrides `onInvalidate()` to call `onChanged()`. `CyclicAwareCollection` can only detect cyclic dependencies when all the elements in the cycle implement both interfaces, so this is the interface that should be implemented whenever a class is both observable and an observer. `AbstractObservableObserver` is an abstract implementation of this interface that populates both `observers` and `propertyHandler`.

 ## Observable Properties

 `ObservableProperty`, `ObservableListProperty`, `ObservableSetProperty` and `ObservableSortedSetProperty` are property delegates for `Observer` that wrap or contain `Observable` classes.
-All of them add their observer owner to their contained observables' observers set.
-Please note that the collection properties do not remove their owner from the set when an observable is removed from them, as this could cause issues when the same observer is added to an observable from multiple of these properties.
+All of them add and remove their observer owner and their unique identifier to their contained observables' `CyclicAwareCollection` when they are modified.
 The collection properties are backed by `ObservableList` and `ObservableSet`.